BioinfoMachineLearning/CDPred/README.md

 ## System Requirements
 ### OS Requirements
-This package is supported for Linux.
-The package has been tested on the following systems:
+This package is developed on Linux.
+The package has been tested on the following two Linux systems:
 Linux: Ubuntu 16.04
 Linux: CentOS Linux release 7.9.2009
 ### Python Dependencies